yousefmoazzam/circuits/README.md

 - `bulletproofs/src/bin/chapter_11.rs` is a binary crate implementing a linearly scaling zero-knowledge range proof using the Bulletproofs protocol
+- `bulletproofs/src/bin/chapter_11_logarithmic.rs` is a binary crate implementing a logarithmically scaling zero-knowledge range proof using the Bulletproofs protocol
 - `plonk/src/bin/preparation_prover_and_verifier_phases.rs` is a binary crate implementing a zero-knowledge proof of a solution to a simple equation using the PlonK protocol and the KZG polynomial commitment scheme, with non-interactivity via application of the Fiat-Shamir